PhD in Economics

 The Candidate should submit:

-- Application to the Dean with a request to initiate a doctoral degree (example)
+- Application to the Dean with a request to initiate a doctorate degree (example)

 - The original or a certified copy of the document stating of the master degree.